fmadio/market-data-gap-detector/README.md

-  --uid <uid number>                    : allows uniquie id to be associated with the process --cpu <cpu number>                    : pin to a specific CPU number --timestamp <mode>                    : specify what value to put into the JSON timestamp field
+  --uid <uid number>                    : allows uniquie id to be associated with the process --cpu <cpu number>                    : pin to a specific CPU number --timestamp <mode>                    : specify what value to put into the JSON timestamp field --location <desc>                     : add a location field into the syslog message output
                                         : "wall" - (default) use wall time : "pcap" -           timestamp from the pcap -v                                    : verbose output